Marshmallow Fluff Recipe

 How Long Does Marshmallow Fluff Last?

-Gather your ingredients and start making this delicious homemade marshmallow fluff today!
-If you try this recipe, leave a comment and review it below.
-Don’t forget to tag me on social media so I can see your creations!
+If you make this marshmallow fluff recipe, leave a comment and review below—I love hearing from you!
+And don’t forget to tag me on social so I can see your creations!

 Entertaining with Charm cookbook.